zhantongz/stvCount/README.md

 filled.
 - **candidates**: list of candidates.
 Default: generated from votes; candidates who are not ranked by any one at all will not be reported.
+- **withdrawn**: list of withdrawn candidates.
+Withdrawn candidates are treated as if they have never standed on ballot, i.e. preference votes for them are transferred to next preferred candidate on each ballot.
+Default: `null`
 - **quota**: quota used to declare someone elected.
 When set below 0, the Droop quota is used; otherwise the quota is fixed at the given non-negative value.
 Default: `-1` (use Droop quota)